Mawave-Marketing/resource-planning/README.md

 - **config.json**: Configuration file defining data groups, teams, sheets, and column mappings
 - **main.py**: Python script that orchestrates the data import process
-- **Google Cloud Function**: Triggered by Pub/Sub messages or manual execution
+- **Google Cloud Function (Gen 2)**: Serverless function triggered by Pub/Sub messages or manual execution
+  - Current settings: 1GB memory, 1500 second (25 minute) timeout
+  - Deployed to: `europe-west3`
 - **Google Cloud Storage**: Temporary staging area for JSONL files
 - **BigQuery**: Final destination for aggregated data

+> **Note**: This uses Cloud Functions, not Cloud Run.
+Cloud Functions are simpler for event-driven, single-purpose tasks like this data import.
+Cloud Run would be used for more complex containerized applications.

 ## Configuration Structure